-We also connect to the econometric literature that has explored the extend of nonlinearities in macroeconomic data and proposed univariate and multivariate nonlinear time-series models (\citealp[see][for a comprehensive literature review]{kock2011forecasting}).
-An important part of this literature has estimate dynamic latent models with nonlinearities, which are explicitly modelled through structural breaks, Markov switching regression or threshold regression (see \citealp{barnett2016real}, \citealp{camacho2012markov}, \citealp{marcellino2010factor}, \citealp{korobilis2006forecast} and \citealp{nakajima2013bayesian}).\footnote{Nonlinearities have been also modelled in structural factor models using DSGE models (Dynamic Stochastic General Equilibrium models) as in \cite{amisano2011exact} to detect regime switching in volatility, and in \cite{boivin2006dsge} to improve the accuracy estimation of the model in a data-rich environment.}

-The approach of \cite{BAI2008304} is the closest in spirit to ours and an important early effort at including nonlinearities in factor models.
+Our work also connects to the econometric literature that has explored the extent of nonlinearities in macroeconomic data and proposed univariate and multivariate nonlinear time-series models (\citealp[see][for a comprehensive literature review]{kock2011forecasting}).
+An important part of this literature has estimated dynamic latent models with nonlinearities, which are explicitly modelled through structural breaks, Markov switching regression or threshold regression (see \citealp{barnett2016real}, \citealp{camacho2012markov}, \citealp{marcellino2010factor}, \citealp{korobilis2006forecast} and \citealp{nakajima2013bayesian}).\footnote{Nonlinearities have been also modelled in structural factor models using DSGE models (Dynamic Stochastic General Equilibrium models) as in \cite{amisano2011exact} to detect regime switching in volatility.} In this literature, the approach of \cite{BAI2008304} is the closest in spirit to ours and an important early effort at including nonlinearities in factor models.
 In that paper, either principal components of nonlinear transformation of the data are estimated or nonlinear transformation of the factors are added to a linear factor model.
 Our methodology is more general.
-In fact, differently from the procedure of \cite{BAI2008304} our D$^2$FMs needn't to assume a specific form of nonlinearity either in the encoding or in the decoding map. \footnote{The deep learning literature refers to this as a shift from `feature engineering' to `architecture engineering' \citep[see, for example,][]{PyTorch2019}.}
+In fact, differently from the procedure of \cite{BAI2008304} our D$^2$FMs needn't to assume a specific form of nonlinearity either in the encoding or in the decoding map.\footnote{The deep learning literature refers to this as a shift from `feature engineering' to `architecture engineering' \citep[see, for example,][]{PyTorch2019}.}